 Rodents on Long Island

+Have a rodent control problem?
 The most common rodents on Long Island are the Norway Rat and the House Mouse.
 Although in some ways they are very different, the following are signs that indicate a rodent infestation.

 Droppings and urine are left wherever rodents travel or rest, especially in corners.